AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/publish-experience-fragment.md

 role: User
 ---

-# Publish to an Experience Fragment
+# Publish an Experience Fragment

 Experience Fragments are pieces of modular content in Adobe Experience Manager.
-These content blocks are based on templates and encapsulate both content and its layout.
+These content blocks are based on templates and encapsulate both the content and its layout.
 These reusable pieces of content allow content creators to assemble and deliver consistent, scalable experiences across multiple channels that Experience Manager supports.
 This feature helps you easily create consistent marketing experiences efficiently, such as newsletters, promotion banners, and customer testimonials.

 Experience Manager Guides allow you to publish a topic or its elements to an Experience Fragment.
-You can create a JSON-based mapping between a topic and components in an Experience Fragment.
+You can create a JSON-based mapping between a topic and its elements in an Experience Fragment.
 Then, use the mapping to publish a topic or its elements to an Experience Fragment.
-You can then use Experience Fragments in any Experience Manager site or extract the details via APIs supported by Experience Fragments.
+You can then use Experience Fragments in any Experience Manager Site or extract the details via APIs supported by Experience Fragments.